Examples

 Determine if the app should initialize Sentiance SDK natively

 To make user linking possible, the first SDK initialization should be executed in JS.
-After it completes successfully, await RNSentiance.enableNativeInitialization() should be invoked.
+After it completes successfully, await RNSentiance.enableNativeInitialization()

-In AppDelegate (iOS) and MainApplication (Android), isNativeInitializationEnabled can be used to determine if the SDK should be initialized natively.
+can be used to determine if the SDK should be initialized natively.

-To disable native initialization, invoke await RNSentiance.disableNativeInitialization().
+To disable native initialization, invoke await RNSentiance.disableNativeInitialization()

 Vehicle Crash Event Detection